circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 Go to Content > [Content management] Application translation > Circuit Nederland.
 Filter on 'Translation key': 'addressFields.CITY'.
 Change the Current translation of both 'MOBILE.ADDRESSES.addressFields.CITY' and 'USERS.ADDRESSES.addressFields.CITY' from 'Woonplaats' into 'Plaats'.

+## Profile fields

+Go to System > [User configuration] Profile fields > Bijdrage.
+On the 'Possible values' tab add four new options:
+- Value: € 0,01 - Account zonder Utrechtse Euro betaalrekening (internal name: utrechtseeuro_bedrijven_0)
+- Value: € 50 - bedrijven < 10 werknemers (internal name: utrechtseeuro_bedrijven_1)
+- Value: € 150 - bedrijven < 50 werknemers (internal name: utrechtseeuro_bedrijven_2)
+- Value: € 300 - bedrijven > 50 werknemers (internal name: utrechtseeuro_bedrijven_3)

+Temporarily remove the validation on the Bijdrage profile field: set the Load values script from 'contribution scales' to 'None' on the Bijdrage profile field.
+Go to Users > [Management] Bulk actions.
+Click 'Run new' > 'Change custom field value'.
+Run three bulk actions, each time with Group set to 'Utrechtse euro Bedrijven', but with different options for the 'Bijdrage':
+- Filter 'Bijdrage' on the first option '€ 50 - bedrijven < 10 werknemers' > Set Custom field 'Bijdrage' to the '€ 50 - bedrijven < 10 werknemers' more below.
+- Filter 'Bijdrage' on the first option '€ 150 - bedrijven < 50 werknemers' > Set Custom field 'Bijdrage' to the '€ 150 - bedrijven < 50 werknemers' more below.
+- Filter 'Bijdrage' on the first option '€ 300 - bedrijven > 50 werknemers' > Set Custom field 'Bijdrage' to the '€ 300 - bedrijven > 50 werknemers' more below.

+Put the validation on the Bijdrage profile field back: set the Load values script back from 'None' to 'contribution scales' on the Bijdrage profile field.

 ## Deployment Tasks for release 1.8.0

 # System record types